[ FTree home ]

 TGZ installation

-To install FTree, just ungzip/untar the tgz file.
-It
+To install FTree from the tgz file, just ungzip/untar the tgz file somewhere appropriate.

 Testing